 What is a minimum viable product?

-MVP, short for a minimum viable product, is the first product that you need to serve to see if your product idea can solve the exact problem the customer is faced with.
+MVP, short for a minimum viable product, is the first, pared-back version of your app built to test whether the product idea can solve the exact problem the customer is faced with.
 It's that simple.

 What an MVP is not: